ibm-cloud-docs/CDN/cdn-example-code.md

 If your CNAME record has not been added to your DNS server, or your server has not yet updated, the `status` of your CDN will be CNAME_CONFIGURATION, as shown in the following example.

-It may take several minutes (up to 30) for the CNAME chaining to complete.
+It can take several minutes (up to 30) for the CNAME chaining to complete.
 {: note}

 ```php